karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ---
-title: "Keep your .NET platform images up to date using AWS ECR with Azure Pipelines"
+title: "Keep your .NET platform images up to date using AWS ECR and Azure Pipelines"
 date: 2022-08-23T15:36:41+02:00
 tags: ["aws", "dotnet", "devops", "ecr", "containers"]
-description: "When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images will be the base for your company applications.
-And in this post I'm going to show you an opinionated implementation of how to automate the creation and update of your .NET platform images."
+description: "When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images will become the base for your company applications.
+In this post I'm going to show you an opinionated implementation of how to automate the creation and update of your own .NET platform images."
 draft: true
 ---

 > **Just show me the code**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/keep-your-platform-images-updated-when-using-aws-ecr-and-azure-pipelines).

-In this post I'm going to show you an opinionated implementation of how to automate the creation and update of your .NET platform images.
+In this post I'm going to show you an opinionated implementation of how to automate the creation and update your own .NET platform images.

-This implementation is going to be built to work solely with **AWS Elastic Container Registry** (AWS ECR) as image registry and **Azure Pipelines** as orchestrator for the creation or update of the platform images.
+This implementation is going to be built to work solely with **AWS Elastic Container Registry** (AWS ECR) as image registry, **Azure Repos** as VCS (Version Control Sofware) and **Azure Pipelines** as a runner to execute the creation/update of the platform images.

 But first, let's talk a little bit about what's a platform image.